Skip to main content

 He was silent.
 She removed her veil and said, “Look at me and answer.”
 He didn’t look at her.
 Instead, he left her hand and got up.

 “Once on the brink of my youth, I had a dream.
 A dream that seemed like an impossible one, but I dared to dream it.
 I dared to hope it was for real.
-Growing older and wiser, closer to death makes you see things clearly, and I see those.
-I see all the hate and bloodshed that could have been if I acted upon it.
+Growing older and wiser, closer to death, makes you see things clearly, and I see those.
+I see all the hate and bloodshed that could have been if I had acted upon it.
 Some dreams are so perfect that they can never be real.
 They are never for the world to understand.
 They are never for the world to accept.
 Some Love needs no acceptance.
 They are greater than that.
-All these years made me realize, Jahanara Begum, that you and I have lived a love people don’t often encounter.
+All these years made me realise, Jahanara Begum, that you and I have lived a love people don’t often encounter.
 Haven’t we?”
-He stared with his deep eyes warming her heart like never before as he wiped away her tears with his cold hands.
+He stared with his deep eyes, warming her heart like never before as he wiped away her tears with his cold hands.

 “We have lived a love that transforms souls, enlightens them.”
 She nodded.

 “And you enlighten mine.
 Our worlds are different.
 You see my world.
 You make me see yours.
-And you respect what you see Jahanara Begum.
+And you respect what you see, Jahanara Begum.
 That in itself is divine love”

-Jahanara had never felt him so near to her heart ever before even in her dreams.
+Jahanara had never felt him so near to her heart ever before, even in her dreams.
 She had woven another garland.
 He bowed before her, just like the groom in her dreams, as she put it around his neck.

 “If I survive the war, I will go on a pilgrimage to the Himalayas.
 I will stop fighting wars like Ashoka once did, and I will leave my title to my son.
 But now, I will fight for the oath I took in your name and protect your brother.
 Nothing will happen to him as long as I am alive.”
 He spoke with his eyes shining.

 Jahanara felt like it was the last time she would see him.
 She held his hands in hers and kissed them like she saw her mother, kiss her father’s and Nadira, Dara’s.
-She smiled at him as he said “If I die trying to save Dara, it will be my honour, and then I will wait for you on the other side of the realm of the Sun, to meet you there, or in another life.
+She smiled at him as he said, “If I die trying to save Dara, it will be my honour, and then I will wait for you on the other side of the realm of the Sun, to meet you there, or in another life.
 And if I survive Jahanara, I will wait for you at the foot of the mountains, for the pilgrimage of the Himalayas.
 I will wait till you come.”

 Jahanara had never dreaded dawn as she did that day.
-As the first lights of dawn stirred her awake from her slumber she found he was gone, and so was the garland she had brought for him.
+As the first lights of dawn stirred her awake from her slumber, she found he was gone, and so was the garland she had brought for him.
 She bowed to her mother from afar and hurried back to the fort.
 The troops were leaving in front of the Diwan E Khas.
 Dara was consoling a sobbing Nadira.
 Jahanara remembered what Rao Raja had told her once.

 “When a Rajput goes to war, the Rajputani smiles as she bids him goodbye.
 Once Samjogini told Prithvi that to die with honour was to live forever.
 And she would meet him again to be his in the afterlife, embracing the flames for his love, if he shows his valour against his enemies.
 A Rajputani never cries when a Rajput warrior goes to fight”

 Jahanara watched from afar as Chattar Sal assembled his troops.
-Her quilt was now on his elephant and her garland on his war horse.
+Her quilt was now on his elephant, and her garland on his war horse.
 He had come to bid a formal goodbye with salutation.
 Jahanara stood with a smile, not a tear shone in her eyes, as they met his.
 He was proud of her.

 9th June 1658